felipersdf/Projeto-MongoDB/README.md

 ## :notebook: About

 This repository consists of storing the project produced in the discipline of Databases II 2018.1 with MongoDB.
-For morte details visit the [project page](https://github.com/felipersdf/Projeto-MongoDB/tree/master/Banco%20de%20Dados%202/MongoBD)
+For more details visit the [project page](https://github.com/felipersdf/Projeto-MongoDB/tree/master/Banco%20de%20Dados%202/MongoBD)

 ---